Definition Of Population Growth Rate In Biology

 Historical Trends

 For most of human history, population growth was slow and limited by disease, famine, and warfare.
-However, the advent of agriculture and the Industrial Revolution led to a dramatic increase in population growth.
+That said, the advent of agriculture and the Industrial Revolution led to a dramatic increase in population growth.

 Current Trends